Get insider access

 Contrast With Local Dimming

 The Dell AW3423DW has a near-infinite contrast ratio thanks to its OLED panel.
-This means that blacks are deep and inky in a black room.
-However, in a bright room, the contrast doesn't appear as good because the panel lacks a polarizing layer, raising the black levels and causing a pink tint on black images.
-See the Reflections section to learn more about it.
+This means that blacks are deep and inky in a dark room.
+However, in a bright room, the contrast doesn't appear as good because the panel lacks a polarizing layer, raising the black levels and causing a purple tint, which you can read more about in Reflections.

 10